The Almighty Underwriter

 Summing Up:

-All in all, the underwriting process, which is the most important part in determining if a funder can provide money, can take anywhere from hours to days.
+All in all, the underwriting process, which is the most important step in determining if a funder can provide money, can take anywhere from hours to days.
 One of Uplift’s greatest strengths is its speed.

 The case is a fifty-fifty case

-It may settle, and if it does it could be for HUGE dollars, but it could also fail.
+It may settle, and if it does, it could be for HUGE dollars, but it could also fail.
 Some companies are more comfortable putting out big bucks on a coin flip than others.

 The case has value and will almost certainly settle, but there are some liens already on the file